 A copy of the Sustainability Targets document can be downloaded here.

 The annual sustainability report contains information on our current sustainability performance across a wide range of areas and information on our progress towards the 17 SDGs.
-The annual sustainability report is presented to the university's Operational Leadership Group and then discussed and approved by the university's Executive Board before being made available through this webpage.
+The annual sustainability report is presented to the university's Operational Leadership Group and then discussed and approved by the university's University Leadership Board before being made available through this webpage.
 Copies of the report can be downloaded by clicking on the images of the reports on this page.
 Any comments regarding the report should be made to the sustainability team at firstname.lastname@example.org.

 Sustainability governance has in the past been managed through the Sustainable Development Task Force (SDTF) which provided an opportunity for staff and students to engage with the development and implementation of key strategic plans such as the Carbon Management Plan, Sustainability Strategy and Environmental Policy.
 The SDTF membership included staff and student representatives.
 The SDTF has evolved into the Sustainable Development Goals (SDG) Committee and receives updates and progress reports on sustainability strategies and objectives.
-These updates are then reported to Operational Leadership Group (OLG) and the Executive Board.
+These updates are then reported to Operational Leadership Group (OLG) and the University Leadership Board.
 The SDG Committee meets three times a year.
 Membership of the SDG Committee is listed below.

 Education for Sustainable Development Forum Chair - Andrew Reeves